 The Blue Umbrella is a 1980 Indian novel written by Ruskin Bond.
-The story has multiple emotions including materialistic love, jealousy and kindness.
+This story has multiple emotions including materialistic love, jealousy, and kindness.

 The Blue Umbrella is the story of Binya, a young village girl who is very fond of her beautiful blue Umbrella.
 She belongs to a poor family and they live a simple life.

 Binya is the protagonist of the story who is charmed by a blue umbrella that was originally owned by a rich girl.
 She manages to get the umbrella in exchange for an old tiger claw necklace she owned.
 Binya is thrilled as soon as she gets the blue umbrella.

 She gets attached to the thing very dearly.
 The Umbrella soon becomes famous in her village because of its material beauty and the look of uniqueness.

 A shopkeeper named Ram Bharosa was also envious of the beautiful blue umbrella.
 He wanted it desperately and offered Binya free toffees in exchange for the umbrella.
 But her love for the thing was too strong to be taken away from her.

 It also features her elder brother named Bijju.
 One day a servant named Rajaram of Ram, the shopkeeper wants to impress his master by bringing the umbrella for the master because he knew the obsession he has for that particular thing.